-- 14(3) If, at any time, the Executive Counsel considers that:- - (i) there are grounds upon which a Disciplinary Tribunal could make an Adverse Finding that a Member or Former Member, whether or not he or it is within the scope of any investigation, has failed to carry out any obligation under paragraph 14(1) and 14(2); and - (ii) it is appropriate for those grounds, or some of them, to be presented to a Disciplinary Tribunal, he shall take the steps at paragraphs 7(10) and 7(11).
+13(3) If, at any time, the Executive Counsel considers that:- he shall take the steps at paragraphs 6(9) and 6(10).

+- (i) there are grounds upon which a Disciplinary Tribunal could make an Adverse Finding that a Member or Former Member, whether or not they are within the scope of any investigation, has failed to carry out any obligation under paragraph 13(1) and 13(2); and - (ii) it is appropriate for those grounds, or some of them, to be presented to a Disciplinary Tribunal,

-- 14(4) Where a Formal Complaint under paragraph 7(11) specifies grounds which the Executive Counsel alleges justify an Adverse Finding by reference to paragraph 5(1)(ii), the Conduct Committee may direct that the Formal Complaint be heard by the Disciplinary Tribunal which is hearing or is to hear another Formal Complaint. - 14(5) Where paragraph 14(3)(i) applies the references in paragraphs 7(10) and 7(11) to a Member shall be treated as referring respectively to a Former Member.
+- 13(4) Where a Formal Complaint under paragraph 6(10) specifies grounds which the Executive Counsel alleges justify an Adverse Finding by reference to paragraph 4(1)(ii), the Conduct Committee may direct that the Formal Complaint be heard by the Disciplinary Tribunal which is hearing or is to hear another Formal Complaint. - 13(5) Where paragraph 13(3)(i) applies the references in paragraphs 6(9) and 6(10) to a Member shall be treated as referring respectively to a Former Member.